paulbarbu/dotophp/docs/FEATURES.md

 Events Features
 ===============================
+* each event will be grouped in a category
-* each event can have different attributions, example: -
+* each category can have different settings, different attributes
-* events will have two types: public events and privates events
+* each event will take the category settings and each event can be editable to change these settings